New Boeing 787 Dreamliners may not be delivered till late Oct -WSJ - NewsBreak

 New Boeing 787 Dreamliners may not be delivered till late Oct -WSJ

-Sept 4 (Reuters) - Boeing Co's (BA.N) delivery of 787 Dreamliners will likely remain halted until at least late October as the U.S. Federal Aviation Administration has rejected the company's recent proposal to inspect them, the Wall Street Journal reported on Saturday.
+(Reuters) - Boeing Co’s delivery of 787 Dreamliners will likely remain halted until at least late October as the U.S. Federal Aviation Administration has rejected the company’s recent proposal to inspect them, the Wall Street Journal reported on Saturday.

 Airlines pay most of the purchase price upon delivery.